SLIBIO/SLib-Doc/source/Guides/UIComponents/ScrollView/Index.rst

    scrollView->setContentView(contentView);
    addChild(scrollView);

-ScrollView is a sub class of :ref:`view`
+ScrollView is a subclass of :ref:`view`

 Scrolling Using Paging Mode
 ============================